CatalaLang/catala-book/src/3-5-lawyers-agile.md

 # Agile development with lawyers and programmers

-At this point, you have set up the technical project environment and are ready to start developping in Catala.
-But before translating your first legal text into code, you should also set up a proper organisation and methodology to make sure that your translation efforts are as productive as possible, and lead to the code with the least amount of bugs on the first try.
+At this point of the walkthrough, you should have set up the technical project environment and are ready to start developping in Catala.
+But even if it's not the case, and before starting to translate your first legal text into code, you should also set up a proper organisation and methodology to make sure that your translation efforts are as productive as possible, and lead to the code with the least amount of bugs on the first try.
+This section provides advice and justifications for some of the most important project decisions that you will have to have to make.
+Furthermore, it gives practical indications for how to adapt the [agile methodology](https://agilemanifesto.org/) of programming to the task of translating law into code, which requires a safety-first culture and organizational environment.

 ## Why you should avoid writing intermediate specification documents